-The coronavirus disease ("COVID-19") pandemic has, and will likely continue to, severely impact global economic conditions, resulting in substantial volatility in the global financial markets, increased unemployment, and operational challenges such as the temporary closures of businesses, sheltering-inplace directives and increased remote work protocols.
-Governments and central banks around the world have reacted to the economic crisis caused by the pandemic by implementing stimulus and liquidity programs and cutting interest rates, though it is unclear whether these or future actions will be successful in countering the economic disruption.
-If the pandemic is prolonged or the actions of governments and central banks are unsuccessful, the adverse impact on the global economy will deepen, and Morgan Stanley's results of operations and financial condition in future quarters will be adversely affected.
-Towards the end of the first quarter of 2020 and the second quarter of 2020, the pandemic impacted each of Morgan Stanley's business segments and such impact will likely be greater in future quarters if conditions persist (e.g., decline and volatility of asset prices, reduction in interest rates, widening of credit spreads, credit deterioration, market volatility and reduced investment banking advisory activity).
-This resulted in significant decreases in the valuation of its loans and commitments, investments and certain classes of trading assets, an increase in the allowance for credit losses, reduced net interest income, and reduced investment banking advisory fees.
-For example, during the second quarter of 2020, Morgan Stanley has recognised provisions for credit losses on loans and lending commitments of \$239 million.
-At the same time, increased revenues for certain products related to high levels of client trading activity, as well as balance sheet growth from increased deposits and derivative assets, may not be replicated in future quarters.
-Should these global market conditions be prolonged or worsen, or the pandemic lead to additional market disruptions, Morgan Stanley could experience reduced client activity and demand for its products and services, higher credit and valuation losses in its loan and commitment and investment portfolios, impairments of other financial assets and other negative impacts on Morgan Stanley's financial position, including possible constraints on capital and liquidity, as well as a higher cost of capital, and possible changes or downgrades to Morgan Stanley's credit ratings.
-In addition, the sharp decline in interest rates will further decrease interest margins in Morgan Stanley's lending businesses across Wealth Management and Institutional Securities.
-A continued slowdown of commercial activity would cause overall investment banking revenues to decline and the decline in assets under management and client balances will also further reduce fee and financing revenues across all of Morgan Stanley's business segments.
-Operationally, although Morgan Stanley has initiated a work remotely protocol and restricted business travel of its workforce, if significant portions of its workforce, including key personnel, are unable to work effectively because of illness, government actions, or other restrictions in connection with the pandemic, the impact of the pandemic on Morgan Stanley's businesses could be exacerbated.
-While the COVID-19 pandemic negatively impacted Morgan Stanley's results of operations in the first quarter and second quarter of 2020, the extent to which it, and the related global economic crisis, affect Morgan Stanley's businesses, results of operations and financial condition, as well as Morgan Stanley's regulatory capital and liquidity ratios, will depend on future developments that are highly uncertain and cannot be predicted, including the scope and duration of the pandemic and any recovery period, future actions taken by governmental authorities, central banks and other third parties in response to the pandemic, and the effects on Morgan Stanley's customers, counterparties, employees and third-party service providers.
-Moreover, the effects of the COVID-19 pandemic will heighten the other risks described in this Registration Document in respect of Morgan Stanley and any subsequent Quarterly Report on Form 10-Q or Current Report on Form 8-K.
+The coronavirus disease ("COVID-19") pandemic and related voluntary and government-imposed social and business restrictions has impacted global economic conditions, resulting in volatility in the global financial markets, increased unemployment, and operational challenges such as the temporary and permanent closures of businesses, sheltering-in-place directives and increased remote work protocols.

+Governments around the world have been working to develop, manufacture, and distribute COVID-19 vaccines and the United States has authorised the targeted distribution of certain COVID-19 vaccines, though it is unclear what the scope and timing of a more comprehensive distribution will be.
+Moreover, governments and central banks around the world have reacted to the economic crisis caused by the pandemic by implementing stimulus and liquidity programmes and cutting interest rates, though it is unclear whether these or future actions will be successful in countering the economic disruption.
+If the pandemic continues to be prolonged or the actions of governments and central banks are unsuccessful, including actions to facilitate the comprehensive distribution of effective vaccines, the adverse impact on the global economy will deepen, and Morgan Stanley's results of operations and financial condition in future quarters may be adversely affected.

+Should global market conditions worsen, or the pandemic lead to additional market disruptions, Morgan Stanley could experience reduced client activity and demand for its products and services, higher credit and valuation losses in its loan and commitment and investment portfolios, impairments of other financial assets and other negative impacts on Morgan Stanley's financial position, including possible constraints on capital and liquidity, as well as a higher cost of capital, and possible changes or downgrades to Morgan Stanley's credit ratings.
+In addition, continued low interest rates will limit interest margins in Morgan Stanley's lending businesses across Wealth Management and Institutional Securities.
+A slowdown of commercial activity could cause overall sales and trading and investment banking revenues to decline and a decline in assets under management and client balances could also reduce fee and financing revenues across all of Morgan Stanley's business segments.

+Operationally, Morgan Stanley has initiated a work remotely protocol and restricted business travel of its workforce, with a return-to-workplace programme, which is based on role, location and employee willingness and ability to return.
+While Morgan Stanley has not experienced a decrease in productivity as a result of the remote work environment, there can be no assurance that the transition will not have an adverse effect in the long term.
+If significant portions of its workforce, including key personnel, are unable to work effectively because of illness, government actions, or other restrictions in connection with the pandemic, the impact of the pandemic on Morgan Stanley's businesses could be exacerbated.

+The extent to which the COVID-19 pandemic, and the related global economic crisis, affect Morgan Stanley's businesses, results of operations and financial condition, as well as Morgan Stanley's regulatory capital and liquidity ratio and its ability to take capital actions, will depend on future developments that are highly uncertain and cannot be predicted, including the scope and duration of the pandemic and any recovery period, the development, distribution, and acceptance of effective vaccines, future actions taken by governmental authorities, central banks and other third parties in response to the pandemic, and the effects on Morgan Stanley's customers, counterparties, employees and third-party service providers.
+Moreover, the effects of the COVID-19 pandemic will heighten many of the other risks described in this Registration Document in respect of Morgan Stanley and any subsequent Quarterly Report on Form 10-Q or Current Report on Form 8-K.